xoopscube/documentation/README.md

 -------

 If you are having issues or if you have suggestions, please let us know.
-Report any issue or suggestion to project Github tracker.
+Report any issue or suggestion to project GitHub tracker.

 License
 ----